was a small Montana grocery chain headquartered in Helena. It

 and built the Lundy Center.
 The old store closed on Nov.
 9,

-1963, and was moved south across Euclid Avenue, where it today
+1963, and was moved south across Euclid Avenue.
+It is now part of Rucker's Furniture.

-the Lundy Center for twenty years before selling it, and began
+the new Lundy Center for twenty years before selling it, and began

 devoting much of his time to the Helena community, especially